prisoares/keepLearning/README.md

 ## Running the Tests
+You need to have at least Java 8 installed in your system.
 You need to have maven installed in your system.
 To run all the tests you need to run the following command in your terminal `mvn test`.
 (This command will run all the tests scenarios already implemented, you only need to access the folder you have downloaded the project and run the maven command.).